Advanced Placement English Literature and Composition

 And Wide Sargasso Sea by Jean Rhys

 In other words, if students struggle with Mr. Shakespeare, Ms. Bronte, or Ms. Rhys, they may want to reconsider their course of choice for the year.
-Granted, students will not be left alone with difficult texts, if they are willing to give it the effort, we will seek ways to make the reading deliver us its secrets.
+Granted, students will not be left alone with difficult texts, if they are willing to give it the effort, we will seek ways to make meaning from our reading together.

 While reading the texts, students should annotate as they read.
 (If students purchase a Kindle or Nook version of the text, annotations are still expected but may be done electronically.)

 Please share this handout with parents/guardians so that they know our purposes.
-If students have any questions at any time, please do not hesitate to contact me at firstname.lastname@example.org.
+If students have any questions at any time, please do not hesitate to contact us at email@example.com or firstname.lastname@example.org.

 Please note: This is not an exercise in just jumping through hoops.
 There are thematic ideas that are introduced through these three pieces that will span the year.
 Additionally, it is crucial that students have as much literature in their toolbelt as possible in preparation for the AP Exam.
 The first author has appeared on the AP exam 89 times.
 The second title has appeared 18 times.
 The third title has appeared 5 times.